 Anti-CAA protesters, BJP supporters clash at Kolkata book fair

-A scuffle broke out between anti-CAA protesters and BJP supporters on Saturday, after a senior saffron party leader visited a stall at the Kolkata book fair here.
-The two sides exchanged blows after West Bengal BJP leader Rahul Sinha entered the stall at the 44th International Kolkata Book Fair around 4.30 pm.
+A scuffle broke out between anti-CAA protesters and BJP supporters on Saturday when a senior saffron party leader visited two stalls of a BJP mouthpiece and the VHP at the International Kolkata Book Fair.
+The two sides allegedly exchanged blows after West Bengal BJP leader Rahul Sinha entered a stall around 4.30 pm.

-A section of Left-backed students surrounded Sinha when he visited the counter, and raised slogans against the new citizenship law and the National Register of Citizens (NRC).
-Police confirmed the incident and said a number of protesters were detained.
+A section of Left-backed student bodies, including the Students' Federation of India (SFI) and the All India Students Association (AISA), surrounded Sinha when he visited the stall and raised slogans against the new citizenship law and the National Register of Citizens (NRC).
+The Bidhannagar Police confirmed the incident and said five protesters were detained.

+VHP supporters claimed that a worker of the outfit suffered injuries in the tussle.
+"A karyakarta, Somesh, was beaten up by Left goons who created disturbances in front of our stall where a large number of people had gathered on seeing Sinha there.
+We showed utmost restraint," personnel at the VHP stall told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)